-- Fever of 100.4° F (38° C) or higher - Chills - Wheezing and/or trouble breathing - Pain in your chest - Cough that is bothersome - Feeling that your heart is beating fast or in not a normal way (palpitations) - · Tiredness and/or weakness that interferes with your daily activities - Feeling dizzy or lightheaded - Swelling of the legs, feet, or ankles - Weight gain of 5 pounds in one week (fluid retention) - Chest pain or symptoms of a heart attack.
+- Fever of 100.4° F (38° C) or higher - Chills - Tiredness and/or extreme weakness that interferes with your daily activities - Trouble falling or staying asleep - Feeling dizzy or lightheaded - A headache that does not go away - Wheezing and/or trouble breathing - Coughing up yellow, green, or bloody mucus - A dry cough and/or a cough that is bothersome - Feeling that your heart is beating in a fast or not normal way (palpitations) - Chest pain or symptoms of a heart attack.
 Most heart attacks involve pain in the center of the chest that lasts more than a few minutes.
 The pain may go away and come back, or it can be constant.
 It can feel like pressure, squeezing, fullness, or pain.
 Sometimes pain is felt in one or both arms, the back, neck, jaw, or stomach.
-If any of these symptoms last 2 minutes, call 911. - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines - Throwing up more than 3 times a day - Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy - A new rash and/or itching or a rash that is not relieved by prescribed medicines - Numbness, tingling, or pain in your hands and feet
+If any of these symptoms last 2 minutes, call 911. - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines - Throwing up more than 3 times a day - Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy - Swelling of the hands, feet, or any other part of the body - Weight gain of 5 pounds in one week (fluid retention) - A new rash and/or itching or a rash that is not relieved by prescribed medicines